Guide to Hosting and Attending Our Events Online

 - How and when are questions asked and answered?

-The captain should start the meeting 10-15 minutes before the scheduled start time to allow time for the volunteer, presenter and key participants to connect and ensure everything is configured correctly.
-Participants will be able to join as soon as the meeting has started; if the meeting isn't configured to use a Waiting Room, you can either put early participants On Hold or simply accept their presence and let them know that you'll be starting soon.
+The captain should start the meeting 5-15 minutes before the scheduled start time to allow time for the volunteer, presenter and key participants to connect and ensure everything is configured correctly.
+Participants will be able to join as soon as the meeting has started; you can simply accept their presence and let them know that you'll be starting soon.

 Once the event begins, the captain should set the expectations for the group, including: